elkewind/kelpGeoMod-capstone-project/README.md

 ### Recommended Citation for the Project:

 Egg, E., French, J., Patrón, J., & Windschitl, E. (2023).
-Developing a Geospatial Model for Kelp Forest Cultivation and Restoration. kelpGeoMod. <https://github.com/kelpGeoMod/kelpGeoMod-capstone-project>.
+Developing a data pipeline for kelp forest modeling. <https://github.com/kelpGeoMod/kelpGeoMod-capstone-project>.

 People involved with sample collection, processing, analysis, and/or submission: Please refer to the original data sources for individual sample collection information.
 For data retrieval and synthesis, the following individuals were involved: Erika Egg (UCSB), Jessica French (UCSB), Javier Patrón (UCSB), and Elke Windschitl (UCSB).